Ghost Towns and Desert Dreams

 When Pancho Villa started raiding border communities in 1914, the U. S. Cavalry built a post in Lajitas and put it under the command of General "Black Jack" Pershing.
-Today, the post’s 26-room barracks is part of the Lajitas Ultimate Hideout Resort with a golf course, a spa, fine dinning and an equestrian center.
+Today, the post’s 26-room barracks is part of the Lajitas Golf Resort with a golf course, a spa, fine dining and an equestrian center.
 Real estate visionary Steve Smith bought the 23,000-acre "town" from its previous owner and rebuilt the resort, making it a four-star facility.

 The solitude of the desert sets well with certain souls.
 Terlingua Ranch, on the highway to Alpine, sold its ten-acre ranchettes a decade ago, and Study Butte, a crossroads town at the park entrance, has grown to include motels, RV parks, cafes and rock and craft shops.
 Still, Big Bend National Park remains one of the most remote and least visited parks in the country.